-People stay where they “feel” that management respects, values, and cares about them, period!
+People stay where they “feel” that management respects, values, and cares about them.
+Is that simple.

 In fact, when they feel that way people don’t want to leave under any circumstances.
 They are very loyal to the extent they will even try to stick it out during bad times.

-To understand this, you only need to think of how you feel about a restaurant that you love and frequent.
-Think about how you are treated – the level of service, the ambiance, how the owner/manager greets you, how the wait staff attends to you…
+To understand this, think of how you feel about a restaurant you love and frequent.
+Think about how you are treated — the level of service, the ambiance, how the owner and managers greet you, how the wait staff attends to you, etc.

-Depending on the place, you might even be emotionally attached.
+You might love the place so much as to even be emotionally attached.
 You’d hate if it shut down.
-You tell everyone about it, so they will go too and keep the place going.
+You tell everyone about it, so they will patronize the restaurant.

 Now, think of a restaurant you don’t like.
 More than likely the staff and management don’t seem to care much about you or the quality of the food, service, cleanliness of the facilities, etc. You might give it another chance or two, but if there are other places to spend your money, why bother putting up with the poor experience.

 Management is responsible for both scenarios.
 The greatest waitress or waiter cannot keep you coming back.
-The place may even serve the greatest food, but if the manager treats you poorly, most of you will choose to go elsewhere.
+The place can serve the greatest food, but if the manager treats you poorly, most of you will choose to go elsewhere.

 The same is true for retaining employees.
 They might love the pay, the work and their colleagues, but they will ultimately look to leave if they feel management does not respect, value, and care about them.